 With a foreword by American Hardcore author Steven Blush, and a cover collage of punk art legends, this is a must-have for the music lover in your (dysfunctional) family!

-Aye Jay is the author of the Heavy Metal Fun Time Activity Book (2007, over 15,000 copies sold), The Gangsta Rap Coloring Book, which has sold over 40,000 copies, and The Indie Rock Connect-the-Dots Book.
+Aye Jay is the author of Punk Rock Fun Time Activity Book, Heavy Metal Fun Time Activity Book, The Gangsta Rap Coloring Book, and The Indie Rock Connect-the-Dots Book.
 He lives in California.

 Published: April 2009